dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 		for i in *.clipkit; do iqtree -s $i; done

-	It should a couple of minutes to infer all four trees
+	It should take a couple of minutes to infer all four trees.

 <a name="astral"></a>
 ## Coalescent-based species tree inference with ASTRAL

 ASTRAL program for estimating a species tree given a set of unrooted gene trees.
-ASTRAL is statistically consistent under multi-species coalescent model (and thus is useful for handling ILS).
+ASTRAL is statistically consistent under the multi-species coalescent model (and thus is useful for handling ILS).

-* To see the many options available in ASTRAL you can type the following in the command line:
+* To see the many options available in ASTRAL, you can type the following in the command line:

 		/data_tmp/$USERNAME/apps/ASTER-Linux_old/bin/astral -h